Product Manager Interview Questions and Answers (2025 Guide)

 5. Estimate the total Internet bandwidth needed for a campus of 1,000 graduate students.

-While companies like Google are well-known for their estimation questions, they are asked less often these days.
+Google is well-known for its estimation questions.
+However, they are asked less often these days.

 You may be asked to a question like "Estimate the height of the Empire State Building."